 Ubuntu (Fiesty):

-Then install Amara and XML Mind editor manually
+Then install XML Mind editor manually

 Fedora 7:

-Then install Amara and XML Mind editor manually
+Then install XML Mind editor manually